PylkijSlon/KoA-PyGUI-Pak-Unpacker-and-Builder/README.md

-# KoAPyGUIPakUnpackerBuilder

-Download and place in the .\modding directory for Kingdoms of Amalaur: Re-Reckoning
+# KoA PyGUI Pak Unpacker and Builder

+Download the executables and run.

+# To run the scripts on Windows:

+Download the scripts
+Run cmd>pip3 install PySimpleGUI

+# To run the scripts on Ubuntu:

+pip3 install PySimpleGUI to install PySimpleGUI sudo apt install python3-tk to install tkinter for PySimpleGUI